jq2276/Learning2Copy/README.md

 * torch==1.7.1

 ## Datasets ##
 We use two datasets to implement our experiment, one is DuConv and the other is DuRecDial.
-Both of them are in the directory: ``./data/resource/``.
-If you need the original dataset, please check the cited papers:
+Put the data under ``data/resource/<DuConv/DuRecDial>`` folder and rename them train/dev/test.txt. (e.g. /data/resource/DuConv/test.txt).
+The data can be downloaded through the following papers:

 **DuConv**:
 > Wu, W.; Guo, Z.; Zhou, X.; Wu, H.; Zhang, X.; Lian, R.;